Updated: Nov 1, 2021

 The C Word:

 Can you talk about the type of cancer you have (ALK), and where you are with it?
 What type of drug you’re on now and have been on?
-And how you feel on it and about it all?
+And how do you feel on it and about it all?

-I was diagnosed with stage 4 non-small cell lung cancer in May of 2016.
+I was diagnosed with stage four non-small cell lung cancer in May of 2016.
 I was a 53-year-old, white, married female with 3 daughters aged 18, 20, and 22.
 In February of 2016, I went to the emergency room because I had chest pain on the left side and pain down my left arm.

 They sent me home saying I was fine.
 It took me 3 more months to find out what I had, and by that time it didn’t look good.
 In May of 2016, I began taking hard narcotics for the pain, even to the point of taking morphine every day.
 I was on the couch, and I couldn’t work or drive anymore.
 I lost 40 lbs.
 I probably had about 6-8 months to live.